michaellinhardt/nodejs-youtube-transcriptor/docs/ARCHITECTURE.md

 1. Load registry
 2. For each video ID in registry:
    - Check if transcript file exists
-   - If missing: delete all tracked links, remove registry entry
+   - If missing: remove registry entry
 3. Save updated registry

 ## Request Processing Flow